Chart Configuration¶

 Position¶

-Supports selecting hidden, bottom, or right-side legends.
-Clicking on a metric line in the legend hides/shows the corresponding metric.
+Supports selecting to hide, bottom, or right-side legends.
+Clicking on the legend's metric row can hide/show the corresponding metric.

 Display Value¶

-Choose the value or calculated value to display in the legend.
+Choose which value or calculated value to display in the legend.

-The values of the time series chart legend will be recalculated based on the chart query results, supporting the selection of Last (last value)
+Time series chart legend values will be recalculated based on the chart query results, supporting selection of Last (last value)

 , First (first value)